 - To develop leadership and communication skills, children in Year 6 children can apply to become a Young Sports Leader which is a responsible role in encouraging younger children to learn how to play collaborative games, respecting rules and to be as active as possible during playtimes.
 Children selected are positive role-models for younger members of the school, organising lunchtime games and assisting with annual sports days.

-At Brushwood we recognise the importance of being physically active throughout the school day so to reduce sedentary learning, the whole school embraced the active classroom program which is thoroughly enjoyed by both pupils and staff and helps meet the government target of all children being physically active for 60 minutes per day.
+We recognise the importance of being physically active throughout the school day so to reduce sedentary learning, the whole school embraced the active classroom program which is thoroughly enjoyed by both pupils and staff and helps meet the government target of all children being physically active for 60 minutes per day.